 In this Slavic-inspired vegan sauerkraut stuffing recipe, sweet apple contrasts with the tartness, and potato mellows it all out.
-Try this holiday-ready side dish at your next seasonal celebration!
+Try this holiday-ready side dish at your next Thanksgiving or other seasonal celebration!

 If you’d like to try something a little different than the usually bread-heavy stuffing for your vegan Thanksgiving or Christmas menu, this might be just what you’re looking for.